 Although I’ve never owned goats in another state, I know that many areas have harsh living conditions.
 Many times the hot climate areas have wide swings in temperature when they cool off at night after an incredibly hot day.

 These wide swings in temperature are a huge detriment to goats.
 Out of all the ruminants, goats have the hardest time regulating their body temperature.
-And because of this, they are very, very susceptible to goat pneumonia or watch: Goat Pneumonia (YouTube).
+And because of this, they are very, very susceptible to goat pneumonia (or watch the info: Goat Pneumonia (YouTube)).
 If you aren’t familiar with the signs of pneumonia and how to treat it, your goat can be dead within 4 hours.
 It’s that serious!
 Read the link above about goat pneumonia for all the information and download a treatment plan so you are ready to go!

-A treatment plan is important to have in hand but it is also so important to have a → goat health and information binder to keep track of all essential information needed for your goats.
+A pneumonia treatment plan is important to have in hand but it is also so important to have a goat health and information binder to keep track of all essential information needed for your goats.
 It will help keep your goats healthy and it will help keep you sane!
+This is the binder I use to keep track of each goat and how they progress through the year, and when I give them supplements!

 Goats in Winter